 FXC Intelligence CEO Daniel Webber recently sat down with Martin Griffiths, the Head of Fintech at Barclays Bank, to discuss the future of banks, and their place in the fintech world.

-In the years that followed the recent financial crisis, Barclays Bank made a decision to double down on its division that works with Money Services Businesses (non-bank payment companies) and fintechs.
+In the years that followed the recent financial crisis, Barclays Bank made a decision to double down on its division that works with money services businesses (MSBs) and fintechs.
 Whereas many banks shuttered their doors to these companies, Barclays looked at the risks, decided it understood them, and pushed on.
 Our CEO spent time with the man who has led that drive, Martin Griffiths’, Head of Barclays MSB & fintech division.
-Griffiths brings with him over thirty year’s worth of experience in risk management in banking, with the last ten years focused on fintech and MSBs.
+Griffiths brings with him over 30 year’s worth of experience in risk management in banking, with the last ten years focused on fintech and MSBs.

 What allowed Barclays to take more risk when others were shying away?
 “When [a business] doesn’t naturally sit in the sweet spot, you take a deeper look even where the risk on the face of it might seem higher than another business,” says Griffiths, “But if you’ve got a set of controls which that business operates, which are clearly stronger, why not take more risk?
 You do that in a lending scenario, when you take deals that are more risky as a lender, you’ve got more collateral or more robust source of revenue, you would do that.
 It’s no different than any other risk.
 If you have the correct controls, the correct processes. correct systems, strong systems, you can take more risk.”